Sign In

 There are a few things you can do once you become a certified nutritionist and personal trainer to increase your appeal to clients.

-When just starting out, it's also helpful to learn from others who are currently working in these fields.
-Talk to people who have their trainer certification.
+2. Continuous Education.
+Fitness and nutrition are always evolving.
+Stay committed to learning about the latest trends and research.
+Also, learn from others who are currently working in the industry.
 Get their insight into what works and what doesn't.
 Find out the mistakes they made so you don't make them yourself.

 Choosing the Best Nutrition and Personal Training Program

-If you want to work in nutrition and personal training, the next step is to decide which school to attend.
-What should you look for when advancing your education in human nutrition and exercise fitness?
+If you want to work in nutrition and personal training, the next step is to decide which program to attend.
+What should you look for when advancing your education?

-First, the school should provide the skills you need to work in the field.
-Overall, both will talk about how to promote health.
-But you need the specifics.
+The school should provide the skills you need to work in the field.
+Overall, both will talk about how to promote health, but you need the specifics.
+As a nutritionist, for example, you will need to understand precision nutrition and know how to use it.
+You will need to learn about muscles and their functions if the course is about fitness.

 Using an organization that offers recertification is beneficial too.
-It helps assure that continuing education credits can be used when it's time to renew your certification.
+It helps ensure that continuing education credits will be valid when it's time to renew your certification.

 The ISSA offers both a Certified Nutrition Specialist program and a Certified Personal Trainer program.
 Each is available online, enabling you to earn your nutrition certification and personal trainer certification from the comfort of your home.
 Enroll today and start working toward your career in health!